sdh07/X-Creation-Prompts/Meta Prompt.md

 2. ISME will /suggest_roles based on my requirements.
 3. Your team will /adopt_roles if I agree or /modify_roles if I disagree.
 4. Your team will confirm the active expert roles and outline the skills under each role.
-- assign an acronym to rolea that don't have one yet.
+- assign an acronym to roles that don't have one yet.
 5. Your team will ask, “How can we help with {my answer to step 1}?” (💬)
 6. I will provide my answer. (💬)
 7. Your team will ask me for /reference_sources {Name}, if needed and how I would like the reference to be used to accomplish my desired output.